 An example of this would be 1-minute fartleks.
 After a warm-up, run hard for one minute and walk or jog to recover for one minute.
 Beginners can start at 8-10 repeats; more experienced runners can complete 12-15 repeats.
-These 30-minute workouts for runners will keep your workout short on the hottest of summer days.
+As a benefit, you will improve your leg speed before you start training for your fall race!

 Scale the Intensity

-Alternatively, you can scale the intensity: rather than doing a workout at 3K-5K pace, scale back to 8K-10K effort.
-Since your body is already working harder just to say cool in the heat, this adjustment While this won’t render the exact same physiological adaptations, let’s not overthink things: you’ll still do faster running and a good workout.
+Alternatively, you can scale the intensity: rather than doing a workout at 3K-5K pace, scale back to 8K-10K effort (also known as critical velocity).
+Since your body is already working harder just to say cool in the heat, this adjustment While these paces won’t render the exact same physiological adaptations, let’s not overthink things: you’ll still do faster running, tax your fast-twitch muscles fibers, and get a good workout.

 You may benefit from scaling back your recovery intervals even more.
 After all, the purpose of recovery intervals is (as the name implies) recovery, not hitting a certain pace.
 Walk for part of all of the recovery intervals in summer to help your heart rate return to normal and to maintain the purpose of the rest breaks.